EcoDynForecast/FREC3004_EnvInformatics_Class/Module2_DataCarpentry_Ecology_Tutorial/README.md

 I do not teach the R and SQL sub-module

-I am working on additional challenge questions using a different data set that provides homework quizzes that student do between each class period.
+The students are required to do online quizes via our LMS (Canvas) between each class.
+They have two chances to take the quiz and I record the highest grade.
+There are about 5 questions per quiz and the answers are automatically graded on Canvas.

-Future classes may include training in joins, for-loops, and if-else statements
+Later modules in the class teach provide training in joins, for-loops, and if-else statements

 # Class Pacing